The Problem with Modern Training Methods…

 Train how your physically superior ancestors lived.
 This type of programming is becoming increasingly popular because it is actually relevant to your everyday life.

-Lifting heavy things, moving far, moving fast, which will prepare you to cope with the demands of our unpredictable lives.
+Lifting heavy things, moving far, and moving fast, will prepare you to cope with the demands of our unpredictable lives.
 The movements and drills are designed to replicate real-life scenarios that you may encounter.

-Within the last decade, Cavemantraining has become increasingly popular among athletes, MMA fighters, military, and everyday hard-working people.
+Within the last decade, Cavemantraining has become increasingly popular among athletes, MMA fighters, the military, and everyday hard-working people.
 Why is it so popular?
 Because IT WORKS.

 Cavemantraining uses compound movements that force you to strengthen the entire body in order to complete.
 The body does not work just as a group of individual muscles working by themselves, but as a single unit with all the muscles working in conjunction.
 This not only increases strength but improves neuromuscular pathways, which are the communication channels between the brain and muscles.
 When this is firing correctly, the body becomes more coordinated and efficient.

 Another prevalent characteristic that makes up Cavemantraining, is that it frequently uses high-intensity conditioning or (HIC).
 HIC can push your body to the limits of what you ever thought was possible for your body to do.
 Along with crushing mental milestones, it forces your body to shed useless fat like never before, improve VO2 Max (cardio) so that you can run further and harder than ever before, and increase your body’s lactate threshold so that you can increase the volume of exercise without your muscles burning out.
 Sounds pretty awesome right?

 The equipment used also sets this type of training apart from everything else on the market.
 Caveman training involves using very basic equipment that may or may not be designed to be lifted.
-Tires, sandbags, and large rocks are all staples of the modern Cavemantraining.
+Tires, sandbags, and large rocks are all staples of modern Cavemantraining.
 All of these items are difficult to lift because there are no handles and the weight may be distributed unevenly when moved.
-This forces you to rise up, adapt to the challenge and overcome adversity in order to become the perfect fit specimen, just like our ancestors.
+This forces you to rise up, adapt to the challenge, and overcome adversity in order to become the perfect fit specimen, just like our ancestors.